osquery/osquery/docs/wiki/development/building.md

 To create a DEB, RPM, or TGZ on Linux, CPack will attempt to auto-detect the appropriate package type.
 You may override this with the CMake `PACKAGING_SYSTEM` variable as seen in the example below.

-Note: RPM will always try to create debuginfo packages, to do so though it needs the build folder to be in a path that's longer than `/usr/src/debug/osquery/src_1`.
+Note: RPM will always try to create debuginfo packages, to do so though it needs the source folder to be in a path that's longer than `/usr/src/debug/osquery/src_0` and the build folder to be in a path that's longer than `/usr/src/debug/osquery/src_1`.

 ```sh